kedacore/keda-docs/content/docs/2.13/scalers/cpu.md

 ### Prerequisites

 KEDA uses standard `cpu` and `memory` metrics from the Kubernetes Metrics Server, which is not installed by default on certain Kubernetes deployments such as EKS on AWS.
-Additionally, the `resources` section of the relevant Kubernetes Pods must include `requests` (at a minimum).
+Additionally, the `resources` section of the relevant Kubernetes Pods must include at least one of `requests` or `limits`.

 - The Kubernetes Metrics Server must be installed.
 Installation instructions vary based on your Kubernetes provider.
-- The configuration for your Kubernetes Pods must include a `resources` section with specified `requests`.
+- The configuration for your Kubernetes Pods must include a `resources` section with specified `requests` (or `limits`).
 See [Resource Management for Pods and Containers](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/).
-If the resources section is empty (`resources: {}` or similar) the error `missing request for {cpu/memory}` occurs.
+If the resources section is empty (`resources: {}` or similar), KEDA checks if the `defaultRequest` (or `default` for limits) is set in `LimitRange` for the `Container` type in the same namespace.
+If `defaultRequest` (or `default` for limits) is missing too, the error `missing request for {cpu/memory}` occurs.

 ```yaml
 # a working example of resources with specified requests